webplatform/docs/html/elements/html/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-With Microsoft Internet Explorer 6 and later, when you use the [[html/elements/!DOCTYPE|!DOCTYPE]] declaration to specify standards-compliant mode, this element represents the canvas—the entire surface onto which a document's contents can be rendered.
+When you use the [[html/elements/!DOCTYPE|!DOCTYPE]] declaration to specify standards-compliant mode, this element represents the canvas—the entire surface onto which a document's contents can be rendered.
 When you switch on standards-compliant mode, this element also becomes the positioning container for positioned elements that don't have a positioned parent.
-When the !DOCTYPE declaration does not specify standards-compliant mode, and with earlier versions of Windows Internet Explorer, the '''body''' object represents the entire surface onto which a document's contents can be rendered.
+When the !DOCTYPE declaration does not specify standards-compliant mode,  the '''body''' object represents the entire surface onto which a document's contents can be rendered.
-In Internet Explorer 6, When you use the [[html/elements/!DOCTYPE|!DOCTYPE]] declaration to specify standards-compliant mode, this element represents the canvas, the entire surface onto which a document's contents can be rendered.

 |Import_Notes====Members===
 The '''html''' object has these types of members:
 *[#events Events]